YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ~~~~~~~~~~~

 If you wish to use a different algorithm for to determine the selectors to use,
 you can implement your own version of this |RS| addon.
-It'll need to go in
+It will need to go in the file
-``addons/rs/selector.server.js`` in your application.
+``addons/rs/selector.server.js`` of your application.

 .. _selector-reqs: